peter-yh-wu/speech-privacy/README.md

 Code for respective [paper](http://www.cs.cmu.edu/~peterw1/website_files/privacy.pdf).

+Here is a [link](https://peter-yh-wu.github.io/speech-privacy-samples/) to our generated samples.

 ## Background

 Existing approaches to ensuring privacy of user speech data primarily focus on server-side approaches.
 While improving server-side privacy reduces certain security concerns, users still do not retain control over whether privacy is ensured on the client-side.
 In this paper, we define, evaluate, and explore techniques for client-side privacy in speech recognition, where the goal is to preserve privacy on raw speech data before leaving the client’s device.
 We first formalize several tradeoffs in ensuring client-side privacy between performance, compute requirements, and privacy.
 Using our tradeoff analysis, we perform a large-scale empirical study on existing approaches and find that they fall short on at least one metric.
 Our results call for more research in this crucial area as a step towards safer real-world deployment of speech recognition systems at scale across mobile devices